linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 introduced in Linux kernel version 4.11.

-Linux system call specific tests are primarily contained in :master:`testcases/kernel/syscalls`, but you should also ``git grep`` the entire LTP repository to check for any existing usages of a system call.
+Linux system call specific tests are primarily contained in :master:`testcases/kernel/syscalls`, but you should also :git_man:`grep` the entire LTP repository to check for any existing usages of a system call.

 One way to find a system call which is not currently tested by the LTP is to look at :kernel_tree:`include/linux/syscalls.h` in the Linux kernel tree.